 Silos are structures that are utilized for storing bulk materials.
-These are used in various fields and industries to store end products of distinct processes – mainly to store grains, cement, coal, food and such other products.
+These are used in various fields and industries to store end products of distinct processes – mainly to store grains, wildlife control service Port St. Lucie, cement, coal, food and such other products.
 Silos are divided into three major categories based upon their orientation, functionality and construction.

 - Cement silos: